 Other advancements that have been explored in the field are the use of AR (Augmented Reality) and VR (Virtual Reality).
 These are breaking down barriers in virtual interactions, and inviting customers into immersive experiences.

-So, now is time for Life Sciences to take the lead and pave the way for collaboration with technology companies.
+So, now is the time for Life Sciences to take the lead and pave the way for collaboration with technology companies.

 Life Sciences companies have been slower to adopt the possibilities that digital marketing and technologies offer.
 Weighing in the impact of COVID, which has demanded quick evolution in treatment and service, there is yet a lot to uncover.